kimai/DemoBundle/README.md

 By default, it is assigned to each user with the role `ROLE_SUPER_ADMIN`.

-Read how to assign these permission to your user roles in the [permission documentation](https://www.kimai.org/documentation/permissions.html).
+Read how to assign this permission to your user roles in the [permission documentation](https://www.kimai.org/documentation/permissions.html).